zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/upgrading.md

 permalink: upgrading
 ---

-All our release are normally backward compatible to make it very easy for you to upgrade.
+All our releases are normally backward compatible to make it very easy for you to upgrade.

 ## Step 1 - Before Upgrading
 Before upgrading: